Wizard of Oz Prototyping: What It Is, How & Why It's Done

 This type of testing can also help ensure that your design concept works as intended, so it’s ideal for UI design.
 And, it can help determine if users are able to use your product as it’s intended, which benefits your UX.

-Testing Functionalities Before They Exist
+Anticipating and Testing Functionalities Before They Exist

 Determining The Simulation of Functionality

 The key to WoZ prototyping lies in building the prototype.
-The prototype should be easy to use and allow the wizard to quickly respond to the tester’s actions, ideally with a single click.
+The prototype should be easy to use and allow the wizard to respond quickly to the tester’s actions, ideally with a single click.

 In order to build the prototype, you need to know what functionality you want to test and then make the prototype fake the functionality.
 It should give the user a realistic experience with their interactions as if they were interacting with a website or app.